configcat/docs/website/docs/targeting/targeting-rule/user-condition.md

 const userObject = {
   identifier: '<SOME USER ID>',
   email: userEmail,
+  // In case this code runs on the customer's device, we should consider getting the current time
+  // from a time server since customers are free to set the system clock on their devices.
   custom: { Date: new Date() },
 };
 const value = await configCatClient.getValueAsync("enableBlackFridayDeals", false, userObject);